Last Updated on February 23, 2023

 Again, the answer is no.

 As long as you know how to be an alpha leader and you’re willing to commit yourself to raising this breed using positive reinforcement, then it’s safe to say you can go for all kinds of Pitbulls.

 That said, before going for this breed, you should know how to raise and train them properly.

 This way, your Pittie grows up to be friendly and confident, and you’ll know how to avoid situations where your dog feels afraid or threatened.

 The APBT is one of the most physically capable dogs today.
 Pitties are strong, and you’ll notice that if you ever saw a Red Nose Pitbull jumping.

 Have you seen those videos where some of them even scale walls?
 Well, here’s one that shows how powerful they can be.

-To help him stay healthy and blow off steam or burn his pent-up energy, the Red Nose Pit needs frequent and extensive exercise.
+To help him stay healthy and blow off steam or burn his pent-up energy, the Red Nose Pit needs frequent and extensive exercise of 1 hour per day.
 Your dog would appreciate it if you’d be able to give him more than an hour of workouts and brain games.